In this post, we will be reviewing the 7 tremolo plugins that we consider to be the best on the market in 2021.

-The Eventide Plugin is available to Windows 7 and up users and Mac users with OS X 10.12 or higher.
+The Eventide Plugin is available to Windows 7 and up or OS X 10.12 or higher.
 It’s available in VST, AAX, or AU formats.

 If you’re someone who likes to use Tremolo in their effects chain during composition or live performances, you’ll enjoy the Eventide Undulator.
 It may not be the best plugin for building meticulous volume modulation patterns or sequences.
 Still, it can be beneficial for generating modulations that you can tweak on the fly.
 The addition of the secondary LFO controls makes for very intriguing modulations when patched in with the spread parameters and is ideal for giving signals a dreamy character.

 3. Goodhertz Trem Control Review